GildedSound/Quadify/README.md

 – iOS offers much more stable metadata handling across all its apps.
 When transmitting global audio from a macOS device, sometimes no metadata is available.
 For example, using Spotify from your desktop produces no title or artist information, but it does from iOS device.
 Apple Music works fine.
 TBC

-# Original release notes below
+# Original release notes below:

 # Main Quadify Repository Overview
 This repository is a comprehensive guide and toolkit for integrating Quadify audio hardware enhancements into Raspberry Pi audio systems, initially developed by Audiophonics and subsequently enhanced by the Quadify team.